 Systems that exhibit mathematical chaos are deterministic and thus orderly in some sense; this technical use of the word chaos is at odds with common parlance, which suggests complete disorder.

-All that I can say is that the specific turn of the events that I am about to tell couldn't possibly be deterministic except in the most abstract sense of the Chaos Theory.
+All that I can say is that the specific turn of events that I am about to tell couldn't possibly be deterministic except in the most abstract sense of Chaos Theory.

 Simultaneously we both tried to quiz each other, him on what's all this fuss about, and I on the reasons why I feel my world had abruptly ended 25 minutes ago.
 Predictably we simply sailed over each others grasp of the occasion.